 1) Definition of an Offshore Company

 To understand the definition of an offshore company, we should first understand what a “company” is and what is meant by “offshore”.
-We can then better focus on comprehending an offshore company in detail and how it relates to the financial industry.
+We can then better focus on comprehending an offshore company in detail and how incorporating an offshore company relates to the financial industry.

 We can define a company as any legal entity engaging in legal business activities, such as a proprietorship, partnership, or corporation (either public or private).
 Companies have various rights under the law.
-Offshore is a term that means outside of your own jurisdiction.
-Being across water is not necessary to provide individuals with the benefits of security that come with managing money in this manner.
-Generally, offshore companies are situated in countries with low or non-existent tax.
+Offshore is a term that means outside of your own jurisdiction (i.e. offshore jurisdictions).
+Being across water is not necessary to provide individuals with the tax benefits of security that come with managing money with such companies.
+Generally, offshore companies are situated in a foreign country/ other countries with low or non-existent tax.

-An offshore company is a legal entity established in a tax haven or offshore financial center being protected by specific legislation which guarantees a status of full tax exemption, except for a small yearly license fee, and generally a high level of privacy.
-It is an entity specifically designed to be used by non-residents only.
+An offshore company structure is a legal offshore entity established in a particular jurisdiction, tax haven, or offshore financial center being protected by specific legislation which guarantees all the benefits of full tax exemption, except for a small yearly license fee, and generally a high level of privacy.
+It is an entity or company registered or designed specifically to be used by non-residents only.

-2) Legal restrictions to set up an Offshore Company
+2) Legal restrictions for setting up and incorporating an Offshore Company

 The legal restrictions that offshore companies are subjected to generally prevent them having a fixed establishment in the country in which they were incorporated.
 For this reason, they are mostly used for activities which are not tied to a specific geographic location.
-They are also often used as holding companies or as asset protection or investment vehicles for their owners, mainly because of their simplicity of administration, as in the vast majority of jurisdictions it is not required to file annual reports or accounts.
+They are also often used as holding companies or as asset protection or investment vehicles for their owners, mainly because of their simplicity of administration, as in most jurisdictions it is not required to file annual reports or accounts.

 An offshore company may be a company which is incorporated outside the jurisdiction of its primary operations regardless of whether that is an offshore financial center or a non-resident company.
 It is also any company, resident or non-resident, incorporated in an offshore financial center.
 For any of these companies, Offshore Company law may apply.
-Most offshore companies are incorporated to take advantage of: tax planning purpose, confidentiality, cost, legal protection.
+Most offshore company incorporation is to take advantage of: tax planning purpose, confidentiality, annual returns, cost, and legal protection.
 Most of legitimate uses are: international trading, asset protection, captive insurance, yacht registration, and legal tax avoidance, protection of intellectual property, succession planning or confidentiality.

 3) Benefits of an Offshore company